 - Will shrink if washed/dried on hot

 - Low cut ankle design is not for everyone

-The Darn Tough Vertex also have antimicrobial properties.
-They repel bacteria and odor, along with wick water in an efficient way.
+Darn Tough Vertex socks also have antimicrobial properties.
+They repel bacteria and odor, and wick moisture in an efficient way.
 The merino wool fabric is breathable and dries quickly after washing.

 These socks also feature a useful back tab.
 It’s a nice addition that lets you readjust your socks so that blisters do not form on the back of your heels.
-These socks also come with an unconditional lifetime guarantee so you never have to worry about wearing out prematurely.
+These socks also come with an unconditional lifetime guarantee, so you never have to worry about them wearing out prematurely.

 - Form-fitting design hugs the feet in critical spots

 - Low cut socks are not for everyone

 3. Feetures Merino 10 Cushion No Show Tab

 These socks are all about comfort and cushioning.
 They are made with a high-density fabric, with extra thickness in key parts of the feet like the balls and heels.

 These socks are also designed to modulate temperature and keep your feet insulated.
 When it’s cold, your feet are warm.
 When hot, they keep them cool.
 The merino wool fibers also have antimicrobial properties.